seikot345/CUSCO/README.md

 ./input/species/sample1.fna, sample2.fna, ...

 # Prepare input file for cusco
-python cusco.py prepare -t INT -r reference.faa (or -p)
+python cusco.py prepare -t INT -r reference.faa (or -a)
 ```
 "prepare" command requires a reference sequence file name with -r.
-If you want the amino acid sequence of a single-copy gene CDS in the output, add -p (The default is the nucleic acid sequence). -t is common to all following commands and will get all available cores unless the number of cores is specified.
+If you want the amino acid sequence of a single-copy gene CDS in the output, add -a (The default is the nucleic acid sequence). -t is common to all following commands and will get all available cores unless the number of cores is specified.
 After running "prepare", the following files and directories should be created in the current directory:
 ```
 ./input/geneCNV.Rtab
 ./input/gff/sample1.gff, sample2.gff, ...
 ./input/graph.gfa
-./input/input/sample1.fna, sample2.fna, ... (or sample1.faa, sample2.faa, ...)
+./input/fasta/sample1.fna, sample2.fna, ... (or sample1.faa, sample2.faa, ...)
 ./input/paf/sample1.paf, sample2.paf, ...
 ```